Pendulum Exercise for Use with Shoulder Repair Surgeries

-- Slowly begin to swing the relaxed arm by moving your body.
+- Slowly start to swing the relaxed arm by moving your body.
 Move it in a circle, then reverse the direction.
 Next, move the arm backward and forward.
-Finally, move it side to side.
+Lastly, move it side to side.

 - Let gravity gently sway your arm.
 Do not actively lift or move it with your shoulder muscles.

-- Do the exercise 3 times a day, for 5 to 10 minutes each time, or as directed by your healthcare provider.
+- Do the exercise 3 times a day, for 5 to 10 minutes each time, or as your healthcare provider told you to do.
 Change the direction of your movement after 1 minute of motion.

 - Wear your sling as directed.